Who is this article for?

 Each new file that the Code42 app backs up is indexed, compressed, and de-duplicated, which takes time.
 This usually isn't a problem for smaller backups, but if you have a large backup (more than 1 TB of data or more than 1 million files), you will likely need to increase the amount of memory available to the Code42 app to get your backup to complete.
 For more information, see:

-CrashPlan for Small Business is made primarily for endpoint backup.
+CrashPlan for Small Business is designed to protect all your endpoint data by backing up user files.
 However, you can back up your server using CrashPlan for Small Business, provided it meets our system requirements.

 You can restore files from the Code42 app or from the administration console.
 We recommend using the Code42 app to restore files whenever you have access to one of your devices.
 The administration console is convenient for restoring files when you are not near one of your devices, but these restores are limited to 250 MB.